 In 2014, the NHA developed a new overnight experience for the Nantucket New School.
 Fourth grade students travel back in time and tour downtown Nantucket, meeting historic figures along the way, before returning to the Whaling Museum to learn about the whaling industry, the Hadwen & Barney Oil & Candle Factory, and the many exotic locations to which whalers traveled.
 The night culminates in a Nantucket history trivia competition and falling asleep underneath the 46-foot whale skeleton.

-To inquire about the opportunity to schedule a unique school or youth program, contact Department of Education at (508) 228-1894, ext.
-123 or via email at via email at .
+To inquire about the opportunity to schedule a unique school or youth program, contact the Education Department at (508) 228-1894, ext.
+123 or via email at via email at firstname.lastname@example.org.
 Unique educational opportunities are subject to availability.
 Prices vary based on program, resources, and rental fees.